 Dosing of Vitamin D is made very easy with the pleasant tasting Emulsi-D3 liquid dropper dispenser referenced above.

 Over the past 10 years the research on vitamin D has mounted into a convincing body of information to support the use of this vitamin hormone for everyone in our society.
 Its myriad positive health effects speak well for its broad usage in a society plagued with the very diseases it prevents.
+Please note this important consideration…vitamin D must be taken in conjunction with vitamin K2 to prevent calcium deposition in arteries and joints and other tissues.
+Please see my writing on Vitamin K2.

 More and more people will move into a preventative and holistic health approach as the medical, pharmaceutical, insurance, and governmental “health” programs continue to bumble along.